Hendriela/datajoint_wahl/README.md

 ## Re-starting the MySQL database

-If the database got shut down (e.g. if the server was turned off), it has to be re-started with these steps.
+If the database is unreachable, but the server machine is running (SSH works), it has to be re-started with these steps.

 <ol>
   <li>Ensure that the physical machine is running.
 Connect to it by typing this into a terminal and entering the password: